Jyny/Microprocessor-2014-Spring-Q3/README.md

 ====================================

-To compile successful the Q3.c in keil C
+To compile successful the Q3.c in keil C,
+You will need a license to upgrade from original free limited edition.
-(beacause of the code size in free edition is limited in 2K) You will need a license to upgrade from original free limited edition
+(beacause of the code size in free edition is limited in 2K)

 You can get PSN key here:
     http://pages.silabs.com/lp-keil-pk51.html